Shifts

 Example

-In the example below, we are assigning a person to a shift with a task.
-The shift requires Skill 1, and the task requires Skill 2:
+In the example below, we've assigned a person to a shift with a task.
+The shift requires Skill 1, and the task requires Skill 2.

-- Elin Olsson has both skills so she is considered to be the best match.
+• Elin Olsson has both skills, so she is considered the best match.

-- Andreas Olsson has Skill 1 (required for the shift) but is missing Skill 2 (required for the task), so he is considered to be the second best match.
+• Andreas Olsson has Skill 1 (required for the shift) but is missing Skill 2 (required for the task), so he is considered the second-best match.

-- Björn Gustafsson is missing both skills so he is considered to be the third best match.
+• Björn Gustafsson is missing both skills so he is considered the third-best match.

 Which employees can I schedule?

 Given that you have the correct permissions set up, you can schedule all employees who are members of a given group and have a valid role, a valid agreement, and a start date of the employment defined.
-As the scheduler, you also need to be a member of the same group.
+As the scheduler, you must aslo be a member of the same group.

 Batch copy, move, and delete shifts